Student Emergency Funds

 What Happens After I Apply?

-For example, if you have not used your Federal Direct Student loans then you may not be eligible for emergency funds.
-We will also review your account history to see if you have received student emergency funds in the current and previous years.
-Students who have received the fund in the past may not be eligible for it again.
+We will also review your account history to determine whether you have received emergency funds from our office in the current or previous academic years.
+Students who have received this funding in the past may not be eligible again, and receipt of emergency funding may impact previously awarded financial aid.

 Financial Management Help